 BCWS is a vital project management measure.
 It helps the management to understand the cost of a project at any time.
 In simple terms, we can say it is the estimated cost of a project up to a specific date.

 Let’s take a simple example to understand BCWS better.
-Assume a project’s budgeted cost is $200,000, and it would take one year to complete.
+Assume a project’s budgeted cost is $200,000, which would take one year to complete.
 If, after six months, the management wants to know how the project is going, then BCWS could help.

 The project was for one year, so after six months, one can expect the completion of 50% work.
 So, the Budgeted Cost of Work Scheduled in this case will be $100,000.
 We can compare this with the actual spending on the project after six months to check the performance.